archee565/Bytelocker/README.md

 The TPM2 NVRAM location is allocated and the key is uploaded (though it can't be used yet) Arch like distros include a copy of /crypto_keyfile.bin in initramfs too.
 Therefore Bytelocker builds a custom initramfs, without this keyfile, as EFI images are unencrypted. it also adds a hook for retrieving the key from the TPM2 and saving it into the ramdisk named /crypto_keyfile.bin (confusing key filenames, but the other hooks search for this filename).
 The swap volume, if there is one, gets unlocked by the original /crypto_keyfile.bin, because at this stage the root file system is mounted already and linux will see the real crypto_keyfile.bin, and use it to mount the swap partition.
-Only mkinitcpio systems are supported.
+Mkinitcpio(arch) and mkinitramfs(ubuntu) systems are supported.
 Then it builds an EFI image using the highest version number kernel it finds in /boot, micro code driver and the custom initramfs included.
 This EFI image is saved at "/boot/efi/EFI/Bytelocker/Linux.efi"
 Bytelocker adds an EFI boot entry by invoking efibootmgr.
 You can reboot now with the new EFI, and the hook "encrypt" will ask for your password, as the PCRs don't match.